joaks1/installing-conda-on-asc/README.md

     bash Anaconda3-2019.03-Linux-x86_64.sh
     ```

-    -   When asked to review the license agreement, press ENTER
+    -   When asked to review the license agreement, press the ENTER key

     -   Use the ENTER key to scroll to the bottom of the agreement

     -   When asked to accept the license type "yes" and hit ENTER

-    -   When you should see a message that looks like:
+    -   When you see a message that looks like:

         ```
         Anaconda3 will now be installed into this location: